alexcu2718/fdf/README.md

 Add POSIX compatibility in general ( illumos/solaris QEMU isn't straight forward, quite esoteric)

 Add Windows...
 Well, This would take a fundamental rewrite because of architectural differences, I might do it.
-(Who uses the terminal on windows?)
-(It may be interesting to learn the differences actually, omit my cavalier attitude!)
+(It may be interesting to learn the differences actually)

 Additional features on my compile_time_ls_colours would be nice, I think I want to explore compile time hashmaps more, I'm only really scratching the service on metaprogramming and rust's utilities are great (one day I'll try cpp template metaprogramming and become a convert...)